the-shivers/discord_bot/README.md

  - /sona - Generate a satirical "fursona"
  - /tarot - Get a three-card tarot reading
  - /mock - Mock someone's message.
 (Context menu-based)
+ - /hurt - Deal some damage, or heal someone if you're feeling kind.
+ - /pcatch - Catch pokemon.
+ - /pteam - See your pokemon team.
+ - /prelease - Release a pokemon
+ - /prename - Rename a pokemon

 #### Image Manipulation
  - /mirror - Mirror an image
  - /swirl - Swirl an image
+ - /ca - Liquid resize (content aware)
+ - /hue - Hue shift
+ - /turn - .gif of image flipping back and forth.

 #### Wishlist
 These are things I'll probably add in the future, when I get around to it.
  - /remind
- - Further image manipulation: /flip, /flop, /rotat, /spin, /bw, /sepia, /stamp, /pinch, /bulge
+ - Further image manipulation: /flip, /flop, /rotate, /spin, /bw, /sepia, /stamp, /pinch, /bulge
- - Fix from the old version: /crypto, /dice, /kill, /wolfram
+ - Fix from the old version: /crypto, /wolfram
  - Additional games: /familyfeud, /deal (or no deal)
- - Pokemon-based game